-Tools required: 2 mm hex key, torque wrench
+Tools required: 2 mm, and 3 mm hex keys, torque wrench

 - 1. Place the Tool in a secure location. - 2.
 Uncouple the Master and Tool plates. - 3.
 Turn off and de-energize all energized circuits (for example: electrical, pneumatic, and hydraulic circuits). - 4.
 Depending on the robot and interface plate used the Tool Changer Master plate may have to be removed.
 Refer to Section 2.3-Master Plate Removal. - 5.
-Remove the (2) M3 socket flat head cap screws and two cable retaining tabs on the Valve Adapter/Control Module using a 2 mm hex key. - 6.
+Remove the (2) M3 socket flat head cap screws securing the (2) cable retaining tabs on the air/valve adapter using a 2 mm hex key or the (3) M5 socket head cap screws and master cleat using a 3 mm hex key.
+Refer to Figure 5.6 and Figure 5.7. - 6.
 Remove the M3 socket flat head cap screw securing the RTL sensor assembly to the Tool Changer body using a 2 mm hex key. - 7.
-Unscrew the RTL sensor cable connector from the Valve Adapter/Control Module. - 8.
-Remove the RTL sensor from the cable channel of the Valve Adapter/Control Module.
+Unscrew the RTL sensor cable connector from the control/signal module or air adapter. - 8.
+Remove the RTL sensor from the cable channel of the air/valve adapter.
 Discard the removed RTL sensor.